zalando/zalando.github.io/_docs/resources/github.md

 * Members cannot create, un-publish, delete or rename repositories
 * The default access to all repositories for members is read-access
-* Project maintainers have write access to the project they maintain
+* Project maintainers have to write access to the project they maintain
 * External collaborators cannot have write access to the master branch

 ## Repository requirements